pnsaevik/ladim_plugins/ladim_plugins/release/README.md

         particles over the given depth range.
 -   *attrs*: A dictionary (key-value pairs) of particle attributes.
-Attribute values may be single values (= all particles are equal), or one value per particle, or a function / function name with no arguments.
+Attribute values may be single values (= all particles are equal), or one value per particle, or a function / function name with the number of particles as its sole argument.
 -   *file*: Name of the output file (or handle).
 Defaults to `None` (no file output).